MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-ios-ipados.md

 - If you use the Company Portal app, then the Company Portal app must be installed on devices using an app configuration policy.
 It's recommended to create this policy before you create the enrollment profile.

-  Devices enrolled using Apple Configurator aren't compatible with the Company Portal app version in the Apple App Store.
+  Devices enrolled using Apple Configurator aren't compatible with the Company Portal app version in the Apple app store.
 Do not install this app store version.
 Instead, install the Company Portal app using the following steps:

+  **PM/Engineering question**: For Apple Configurator enrollment, how is the Company Portal app deployed to devices?
+ADE/DEP enrollment specifically lists "VPP" in the Intune UI.
+Configurator enrollment doesn't mention VPP at all.
+Does Apple Configurator require VPP, and getting the CP app from VPP?
+The following text is my understanding/assumption since the Intune UI doesn't specifically state "VPP" for Configurator enrollment.
+The steps are missing guidance on how Intune admins get the CP app. ??

   1. In the [Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), add the Company Portal app as a required app, and as a device licensed app.
   2. Create an app configuration policy that includes the Company Portal app as a device licensed app.
-For more specific information, see [Configure the Company Portal app to support iOS and iPadOS DEP devices](../apps/app-configuration-policies-use-ios.md#configure-the-company-portal-app-to-support-ios-and-ipados-dep-devices) --> This link states "deploy the policy to groups of devices that are already DEP enrolled".??
+For more specific information, see [Configure the Company Portal app to support iOS and iPadOS DEP devices](../apps/app-configuration-policies-use-ios.md#configure-the-company-portal-app-to-support-ios-and-ipados-dep-devices) --> **PM/Engineering question**: Does this link even apply to Configurator enrollment?
+This link states "deploy the policy to groups of devices that are already DEP enrolled".
+Does it also apply to already Configurator-enrolled devices? ??
   3. Deploy the app configuration policy to the same device group as the enrollment profile.
   4. When devices check in with the Intune service, they receives your profile, and the Company Portal app installs.